-COUNCIL TAX BASE
+CALCULATION OF COUNCIL TAX BASE

 The Council Tax Base calculation starts with the number of chargeable dwellings in each of the valuation bands.
 Adjustments are made to take account of any exempt dwellings, disabled reductions, discounts and anticipated new dwellings.
 Additionally, each of the valuation band is converted to an equivalent number of Band D dwellings.
-Finally, allowances are made for estimated collection rates and contributions in lieu of Council Tax (e.g. from the Ministry of Defence).
+Finally, allowances are made for estimated collection rates and contributions in lieu of Council Tax.